RFA0608/QQS3C/README.md

      ↳ "ctrl_intmat_q.py" is quantized version of "ctrl_intmat.py".

 ### C++ version controller
-You can check the "ctrl_arx_enc.cpp" controller file, which is written in C++, in the "interface/controller/cpp" folder of the code.
+You can check the "ctrl_arx_enc.cpp" controller file, which is written in C++, in the "interface/controller/cpp/arx_model/" folder of the code.
 In cpp, only the encrypted controller of "ctrl_arx_q.py" provided in Python is provided.
 "model_enc.h" contains an object of the encrypted controller.

-1. Using ARX:
+1. **arx_model**:Using ARX:
    * ctrl_arx_enc.cpp

      ↳ Unlike "ctrl_arx_enc.py" provided by Python, "ctrl_arx_enc.cpp" is encrypted using Microsoft SEAL.
 This allows for slightly faster sampling times.

 ### Go version controller
-You can check the "ctrl_intmat_enc.go" controller file, which is written in Go, in the "interface/controller/go" folder of the code.
+You can check the "ctrl_intmat_enc.go" controller file, which is written in Go, in the "interface/controller/go/integer_matrix/" folder of the code.
 In go, only "ctrl_intmat_enc.go", which is an encrypted file of "ctrl_intmat_q.py" provided by Python, is provided.
 "model_enc.go" contains a function of the encrypted controller.

-1. Using integer matrix:
+1. **integer_matrix**:Using integer matrix:
    * ctrl_intmat_enc.go

      ↳ "ctrl_intmat_enc.go" is an encrypted version of "ctrl_intmat_q.py".
 (An equivalent encrypted controller was not provided in Python.)